ShaderTranspiler/.github/profile/README.md

 ## Transpiler

-The architecture is built around a core library (stc), ensuring that the heavy lifting of transpilation is handled by a robust, cross-platform engine written in C++20.
+The architecture is built around a core library, ensuring that the heavy lifting of transpilation is handled by a fast, cross-platform engine written in C++20.

 - [core](https://github.com/ShaderTranspiler/core): The heart of the project: a 10K+ SLOC C++ library (stc) that handles frontend AST parsing, semantic analysis, and target code generation.
 It is designed and developed with speed and modularity in mind.
-It contains both general transpilation code, as well language-specific passes.
+It contains both general transpilation code, as well as language-specific passes.

 - [stc_jll.jl](https://github.com/ShaderTranspiler/stc_jll.jl) The binary distribution layer for Julia usage.
 It's powered by [BinaryBuilder.jl](https://github.com/JuliaPackaging/BinaryBuilder.jl), and provides pre-compiled versions of stc for multiple platforms (currently Linux and Windows, with MacOS hopefully coming soon) across multiple Julia versions (currently 1.10-1.12).